object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 order to determine the order of operations.
 This makes the implementation of reverse Polish notation arithmetic particularly simple.
-Reverse Polish calculators require fewer button pushes for complex calculations, and were popular in the 1970s.
+Reverse Polish calculators require fewer button pushes for complex calculations and were popular in the 1970s.
 They are still available, most famously from HP.
 In a more current example, the PostScript language used to describe documents for printers is reverse Polish.